Blosc/c-blosc/README.rst

   $ make install

-The static and dynamic version of the Blosc library, together with header files, will be installed into the specified INSTALL_DIR.
+The static and dynamic version of the Blosc library, together with header files, will be installed into the specified CMAKE_INSTALL_PREFIX.

 .. _CMake: http://www.cmake.org